Daniel15/SecureSign/README.md

 Usage
 =====
+The `publish.sh` script will build SecureSign into the `published` directory.

 Before using SecureSign, you need to add your private signing keys.
 For Authenticode, ensure you have the key as a `.pfx` file.
 For GPG, ensure you export the secret key without a passphrase, and name the file with a `.gpg` extension.

 Once you have your key file, use the `addkey` command: